-At the time of writing in November 2022, the DIGNITY datasets were the most comprehensive available for covering all of these aspects.
+At the time of writing in November 2022, the DIGNITY datasets were the most comprehensive datasets available for covering all of these aspects.
 Of these datasets, the German dataset had the most robust sampling, and the biggest sample size (1010 participants).
-The questionnaire for the German survey, and an SPSS file of the corresponding participant responses are available from (UPCommons,
+The questionnaire for the German survey, and SPSS and Excel files of the participant responses are available from the UPCommons repository.

-The exclusion estimates shown opposite were derived from the DIGNITY German dataset, while appropriately avoiding double counting of participants excluded.
-The authors of this toolkit can perform these kinds of calculations as part of our consultancy services.
+The exclusion estimates shown opposite were derived from the DIGNITY German dataset, and avoid double counting of participants who are excluded on the basis of more than one factor.
+More detailed exclusion estimates can be provided by the authors of this toolkit, as part of our consultancy services.

-- Access a website that has been designed to work on both mobile and desktop - Exclusion = 11.3%
+- access a website that has been designed to work on both mobile and desktop: Exclusion is at least 11.3%

-- Access a website while out and about - Exclusion = 18.3%
+- access a website while out and about: Exclusion is at least 18.3%

-- Access a website on a desktop or laptop computer (i.e., via a website that has been designed for desktop, but has poor experience on mobile) - Exclusion = 17.5%
+- access a website on a desktop or laptop computer (i.e., via a website that has been designed for desktop, but has poor experience on mobile): Exclusion is at least 17.5%

-- Install a smart phone app that requires an internet connection - Exclusion = 47.4%
+- install a smartphone app that requires an internet connection: Exclusion is at least 47.4%

-- Have previous experience with a mapping application - Exclusion = 58.7%
+- have previous experience with a mapping application: Exclusion is at least 58.7%

-Exclusion values are expressed as weighted percentage of valid responses, for the DIGNITY German survey.
+Exclusion values are expressed as weighted percentages of valid responses to the German DIGNITY survey.
 These exclusion estimates are described in more detail within the Inclusive design log for transport.

-- Keates and Clarkson (2003)’s book ‘Countering design exclusion: An introduction to inclusive design’ provides more background on exclusion calculations.
+- Keates and Clarkson (2003)’s book ‘Countering design exclusion: An introduction to inclusive design’ provides a general introduction to exclusion calculations.
 (Published by Springer)